n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 ---

-Cyber Warfare has evolved in the last years introducing challenges to reflect a theoretical model of this new domain in order to understand its nuances which impact a wide range of different sectors operating within the computer and information technology domain.
+Cyber Warfare has evolved in the last years introducing challenges to reflect a theoretical model of this new domain in order to understand its nuances, which completely contradict conventional warfare strategic thinking, and has become the prime medium for conducting modern espionage operations.

 <br/>